The response was anything but subtle when Kate Goheen mentioned during her medical school training that she wanted to become a family doctor.

 Goheen ignored the advice, but experts are concerned that primary care doctors like her -- who get to know their patients intimately and often oversee the health of families for decades -- are increasingly in short supply.

-A nationwide shortage is expected to grow more severe when an additional 2 million to 4 million Californians, and 32 million people nationally, obtain insurance
+A nationwide shortage is expected to grow more severe when an additional 2 million to 4 million Californians, and 32 million people nationally, obtain insurance in 2014 under the national health reform law.

 "What we want to avoid is a situation where people have insurance coverage, but don't have access to care," said Dr. Steve Green, president of the California Academy of Family Physicians.